 Don’t lend your razor to someone, regardless of the excuse they give you.
 There is no way a grownup will forget a razor they intend to use the next morning.
 It just does not happen.
 If it happens, there are shops everywhere, so there is no excuse for using someone’s razor.

 If the person has a cut and an infection, he/she can transmit it to you.
 It is unsanitary to share razors.
 Many people would rather share a towel than a razor, it is that serious.
 You do not have to shave if you honestly forgot your razor at home.
 Do not risk your health over a perfect look.

 If you are going to an event, you can go to the salon for a cut.
 Plus, you don’t need assurance that the person who could be using your shaver followed the recommended cleaning protocol.
-The result of such blunder is an infection.
+The result of such a blunder is an infection.
 It could be minor or major.
-For that reason, just as you cannot share a toothbrush with your spouse or best friend, you should never share a shaver.
+Therefore, just as you cannot share a toothbrush with your spouse or best friend, you should never share a shaver.
 Staph infections begin this way.
 It is not worth the risk.

 5. Replace your razor blades regularly